jerolimov/NSHash/README.md

 ## Use it

-Copy the NSHash class into your project or add this line to your Podfile
+Copy the NSHash class into your project or add this line to your [Podfile](http://cocoapods.org/):

 	pod 'NSHash', '~> 1.0.0'